 The reason we were here at all is that I had noticed a post on Facebook.
 It concerned the horror of the dog meat trade in SE Asia.
 I found it appalling.

-Having travelled extensively throughout South East Asia for the past 20 years, I have always been very upset by the large number of stray dogs roaming the streets and their overall poor condition.
+Having traveled extensively throughout South East Asia for the past 20 years, I have always been very upset by the large number of stray dogs roaming the streets and their overall poor condition.

-Some are ravaged by mange, others have broken limps and some are obviously starving.
+Some are ravaged by mange, others have broken limbs and some are obviously starving.
 I wanted to help them and also the dogs rescued from the horrors of the dog meat trade

 Happy and Well Cared for Dogs